gltewalt/parse-caddy/README.md

-# The Pink Parse Tool - A visual parse rule checker
+# Parse Caddy - A visual parse rule checker

 Type in your input.